BSChampion/TicTacToe/README.md

 ## Lessons you learnt

 ##Expanding ideas
-Completed - reset button (would you like to play again) Names of Players
+reset button (would you like to play again) - Completed new round - new game
+Names of Players - completed
 Computer Player
 Score card - best to 5
+theme